 “I did not feel as though I had anyone’s footsteps in which I wanted to follow,” she said.
 “This created a certain level of angst, but I would recommend residents take it a day at a time.
 Soon after this initial angst, I decided to navigate a new path in obesity medicine.
 As one of the first fellowship-trained physicians in the field, I am glad that I followed the parts of medicine that brought me joy.”

 Find out how Dr. Stanford is working to end the obesity shame game.

 “I wish someone would have given me a talk or lecture on how to manage my time and life—how to get more sleep and rest, and how to learn to be happy,” said Bennet Omalu, MD, MPH, a forensic pathologist who was awarded the AMA’s highest honor for his discovery of chronic traumatic encephalopathy.

 “I did not know any better, so I defined my life by my work and professional attainments,” he said.
 “That was a total disaster for me, eventually—my depression got worse.
 At some point, I actually began to exhibit self-destructive behavior.

 “It was only after my residency that I realized I had to redefine and reorient my life and begin to learn how to be happy outside my work.”

-“The key one, which is particularly challenging during internship, when one is trying to survive each day, is to strive to learn one new thing related to one of the patients on the team, each and every day,” he said.
+“The key one, which is particularly challenging during internship, when one is trying to survive each day, is to strive to learn one new thing related to one of the patients on the team, each and every day,” said Dr. Wachter, a founder in the hospital medicine specialty whose most recent book is called The Digital Doctor: Hope, Hype, and Harm at the Dawn of Medicine’s Computer Age.
 “This can be by looking up an article or a summary paper or by talking to a consultant.
 This habit will lead to tremendous growth in fund of knowledge and clinical sophistication, and also pave the way to continue learning throughout your professional lifetime.”